DFuqua23/Home-SOC-SIEM/README.md

 # Azure SOC+SIEM Lab-Windows 10 Honeypot + Microsoft Sentinel

 In this lab, I deployed a Windows 10 virtual machine inside Microsoft Azure, intentionally exposed it to the public internet, and used  Microsoft Sentinel to collect attack data in real-time.
 The VM acted as a honeypot, allowing me to observe real-world malicious activity and understand how SIEM monitoring can detect brute force attempts, port scans, and other threats targeting public systems.
-The goal of this project was to gain hands-on experience configuring Azure resources, enabling logging, forwarding security events, and building visual analytics inside Sentinel.
+The goal of this project was to simulate an exposed asset, implement a Security Information and Event Management (SIEM) solution, and practice the core functions of a Security Operations Center, including log analysis, incident investigation, and identifying critical hardening requirements.

 ## Lab Overview